jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 In <i>Developing Supersensible Perception</i>, Shelli Renée Joye offers a radical insight:<br>

-> <b>Reality is quantized, digital at its core—composed of Planck-scale units of space and time</b>.
+> <b>Reality is quantized, a cosmic projection built from Planck-scale building blocks</b>.

-* <b>Planck Length</b> (~1.616×10⁻³⁵ meters) as the smallest unit of space
+* <b>Planck Length</b> (~1.616×10⁻³⁵ meters): the smallest meaningful unit of space
-* <b>Planck Time</b> (~5.39×10⁻⁴⁴ seconds) as the shortest possible interval of time
+* <b>Planck Time</b> (~5.39×10⁻⁴⁴ seconds): the shortest measurable interval of time

+> These <b>Planck units</b> form the "resolution" of the universe—the smallest dots on the screen of reality.

 From these, Joye derives a <b>universal frame rate</b>:

 > <b>~1.85 × 10⁴³ frames per second</b>

 In this model, the universe doesn’t flow—it refreshes.
-Like a cosmic filmstrip or video game, reality updates at hyper-quantum speeds, generating the illusion of continuity.
+Like a cosmic filmstrip or video game, reality updates at hyper-quantum speeds, generating the illusion of continuity and motion.

 What then is the smallest <i>unit</i> of this projected reality?